sofiane-abou-abderrahim/react-redux-counter/README.md

 3. wrap the root component with `<Provider>`
 4. import `store` from `store/index`
 5. set the `store` prop on the `<Provider>` component to `store`

+## 3. Using Redux Data in React Components

+1. utilize this Provider store in the `Counter.js` component
+2. get access to the Redux store into the data to output the current counter value
+   1. import the React Redux's `useSelector` custom hook
+   2. use `useSelector()` inside of the `Counter` function
+3. output the `counter` value